bpfman/bpfman/docs/developer-guide/image-build.md

  => pushing quay.io/$QUAY_USER/go-xdp-counter:test-bc with docker
 ```

 !!!
-NOTE
+Note
-    To build images for multiple architectures on a local system, docker may need additional configuration
+    To build images for multiple architectures on a local system, docker (or podman) may need additional configuration
     settings to allow for caching of non-native images.
 See
     [https://docs.docker.com/build/building/multi-platform/](https://docs.docker.com/build/building/multi-platform/)
     for more details.